pvlltvk/php7-fpm/README.md

 ## Usage

 Run with name, mount host directory as a container data volume, set `FPM_PM_MAX_CHILDREN` to 8 and map network ports inside our container to our host.
-You can put PHP application in this host directory.
+You can put PHP application (like Drupal) in this host directory.

 ```
 $ docker run -d -P --name example_name -e "FPM_PM_MAX_CHILDREN=8" -v /example_host_directory:/example_container_volume pvlltvk/php7-fpm